q0j0p/jekyll-now/_posts/2018-04-15-data_science_tools.md

 layout: post
 title:  Go-to references for data science tools and concepts
 ---
-These are the sources I used to implement best practices in data science.
+These are the sources I use to implement best practices in data science.

 ### Data storage format options
 What's an efficient way to store derived data, features, parameters when creating models?